Digital-Defiance/OpenBook/README.md

-# node-gitdb
+# node-GitDB

-Note: Node-GitDB is in pre-alpha, and is not only incomplete and undergoing development, but also should not be trusted with data.
+Note: Node-GitDB is in pre-alpha, is incomplete, and undergoing development.
+(See [#Complete](#Complete))

 -----

 Node-GitDB is an experimental git versioned markdown filesystem to mongo orchestrator.
-Rather than re-inventing the wheel, we opted to use MongoDB to store the data, and this service uses git to determine updates needed for the mongodb.
+Rather than re-inventing the wheel, we opted to use MongoDB to store the data, and this is a service that uses git to determine updates needed for the mongodb.
 This little service can currently be run on a cron or manually to sync up the data.
 In the future it will support webhooks to automatically update the data.

 It is intended to take data from a human readable repository in markdown format (maximum, single folder level depth) in a mostly human-readable format.
 It is not designed for huge databases- is intended for relatively small (hundreds or thousands of records) databases, such as member lists, or other small datasets.
 It is limited by the filesystem, its speed, and the additional overhead of git and parsing markdown.